 Are you looking for ideas to help teach your child at home?
 Here is a complete 30 day Preschool Color Theme lesson plan you can use to teach your preschoolers all about colors.

-30 Days of Colors – Preschool Lesson Plan
+30 Days of Colors – Preschool Color Themed Lesson Plan

 I can’t believe it’s already time to move on to our second unit of learning for this school year!
 If you saw it on the blog a few weeks ago, we started off this school year with a preschool lesson plan that I put together; 30 Days of Shapes.
-We ended up having a few bumps in the road, like Farmer Boy breaking his wrist on his left hand (he’s left handed) that we had to take a little pause for, but we did alright and he really enjoyed it.
+We ended up having a few bumps in the road, like Farmer Boy breaking his wrist on his left hand (he’s left-handed) that we had to take a little pause for, but we did alright and he really enjoyed it.

 - 30 days of learning (doesn’t need to be all in a row)

 - Focus on one main topic during the 30 days (colors this time)

 - To create a routine that is easy to follow each day